IDKDeadXD/OEDOCS/docs/getting-started/first-setup.md

    ```
 4. You will receive a confirmation message that you are now set as the server owner.

-> **This can only be done once.** Only the first OP to run this command will be set as owner.
-Choose carefully.
+> **This can only be done once.** Only the first person to run this command will be set as owner.

 ---

 ## Step 2 - Open the Admin Panel

-Once you are the server owner, you have access to the Admin Panel - the central hub for all server configuration.
+Once you are the server owner, you have access to the Admin Panel.

-To open the Admin Panel:

 1. Type in chat:
    ```